swainechen/chenlab-training/sysadmin/bioinformatics.md

 # Bioinformatics software
 Bioinformatics is moving very fast.
 It's hard to keep up with version changes, and because of some details of academic funding and training, there is a lot of variation in organization and design.

 From a setup point of view, there are two categories of software out there.
-Some software that can be installed in a relatively "standard" unix-like manner, while others require some custom updates or custom configuration (sometimes for compilation, nonstandard paths, or for needing special libraries / data to be downloaded).
+Some software that can be installed in a relatively "standard" Unix-like manner, while others require some custom updates or custom configuration (sometimes for compilation, nonstandard paths, or for needing special libraries / data to be downloaded).

-Generally the strategy is to keep all the downloads and sources in /usr/local/src and then link into /usr/local/bin or other appropriate directories in /usr/local.
+Generally the strategy is to keep all the downloads and sources in `/usr/local/src` and then link into `/usr/local/bin` or other appropriate directories in `/usr/local`.
 Also, software tends to go through a lifecycle where there are lots of updates, then eventually it stabilizes and/or becomes less updated for whatever reason.
 The standard Ubuntu LTS (Focal, 20.04 in this case) repositories don't keep up with the latest software - they are made to support system stability, and the latest versions are incorporated into the interim point releases (like 20.10, 21.04, etc).
 So for some of these software packages, you have a choice between installing from the Ubuntu repositories and installing from a binary or source release.